clemensGooooo/clemensGooooo/README.md

 - Website and Applications in JavaScript and Python with CSS,HTML and Markdown
 - Worked with Arduino and ESP-Family and coded in C++
 - Worked on my self designed app
-- Build different Electron apps with vite/react-ts
+- Build different complex Electron apps with vite/react-ts

 #### The things I am interested in:
 - React